CrystalVulpine/VoxelPlanet/README.md

 ## Documentation

 VoxelPlanet is modular and has various programmatic functions, such as a mod/plugin API and commands.
 Documentation and specification for those is available, and can be found hosted on [the documentation website](https://crystalvulpine.github.io/VoxelPlanet/).
+Additionally, there is also documentation of internal functions, classes, variables, etc. which can be found [here](https://crystalvulpine.github.io/VoxelPlanet/program).

 ## To-Do List: